 According to the prior scheme, the excise duty was levied only on businesses with an annual turnover of more than Rs.1.5 cr.
 However, now businesses with an annual turnover of more than Rs.40 lakhs must have to pay taxes under the new GST Scheme.

 3. Enhance burden of compliance

 Every company must register on the GST portal within the state of its operation.
 The entire process of registering, maintaining documents, invoices, and filing returns is tiresome.
 It unessential increased the burden on companies that had already been facing too many bureaucratic hurdles in India.
-On top of that, most states aren’t that savvy when it comes to technology, increasing the hurdles of compliance for the companies.
-All of these lead to enhanced difficulties for companies. especially for new businesses.
+On top of that, most states aren’t that savvy when it comes to technology, increasing the hurdles of compliances for the companies.
+All of these leads to enhanced difficulties for companies. especially for new businesses.

 4. Penalties for non-GST-compliant firms